nxrtos/pico-docs/qnotes/raspi-bcm2835gpio-swd-openocd-gdb-server-over-net.md

-# Build openocd for RasPi GPIO SWD master interface
+# Build openocd for RasPi BCM2835GPIO SWD interface and Picoprobe interface

 On Raspberry Pi, in case the default openocd doesn't include raspberry_gpio_swd support, then build it manually.